borkdude/blog/source/_posts/2015-06-01-from-leiningen-to-boot.markdown

 ```

 Boot has the concept of immutable filesets.
 Each task receives a
 fileset and produces one.
-The last task outputs its fileset to the
+The last task outputs its fileset to a
 target directory, which is `target` by default.
 Boot will clean stale
-files from target automatically.
-There is never a need to clean
-something in Boot.
+files from target automatically before it emits a new fileset
+there.
+There is never a need to clean something in Boot.

+### Dependencies

 Next we describe which dependencies the project has.
-In leiningen this
+In Leiningen this
 is done as follows:

 ```clojure